ristovt/grades-manager/README.md

 You can view details for a student by visiting _yourhost_/students?id=1.
-Currently there is data only for student with id 1 in the db.
+Currently there is data only for two students with id 1 and 2 in the db.

 NOTES

-- There is no prevention for sql injection in StudentDataLoader.
+- Duw to time constaraints i did not implement prevention for sql injection in StudentDataLoader.
 - I did not find a good way to split the changes in multiple commits, since they are all connected.

 SETUP DB